 Coppola already operates a post-production facility at Zoetrope’s San Francisco HQ, which serves film productions shooting in Northern California in addition to the helmer’s own projects.

-The DVD lab, housed in the post facility, will share American Zoetrope’s staff of 10, offering encoding and DVD authoring services, as well as in-house telecine and sound re-recording studio.
+The new DVD lab, housed in the post facility, will share American Zoetrope’s staff of 10 employees, offering clients encoding and DVD authoring services, as well as its in-house telecine and sound re-recording studio.

 J. Anthony Ruffo, formerly with San Francisco-based post house Pacific Video Resources, has been tapped head DVD compressionist and author.

-As one of the lab’s first projects, Coppola is guiding the design of the “Apocalypse Now” DVD, which hits retailers’ shelves Nov.
-9. The disc will include a sequence that did not appear in the theatrical release.
+As one of the lab’s first projects, Coppola is guiding the design of the “Apocalypse Now” DVD, which hits retailers’ shelves on Nov.
+9. The disc will include an additional sequence that did not appear in the theatrical release.

 “We’re in the growing stage and feeling our way through what is the perfect match to our approach to projects,” Stein said.
 “We’re investigating many ways to bring shows in-house.
 We want to take our film talents and film heritage and translate them to the new medium.”

-American Zoetrope is working on Sofia Coppola’s feature bow “The Virgin Suicides” for Paramount Classics, as well as Chris Columbus’ “Bicentennial Man” for Disney.
+American Zoetrope most recently provided post work on Wayne Wang’s “Anywhere But Here” for Fox Searchlight and is currently working on Sofia Coppola’s feature bow “The Virgin Suicides” for Paramount Classics, as well as Chris Columbus’ “Bicentennial Man” for Disney.